eugeniosu/ProductDevelopmentProject/README.md

 ==============================
 ProductDevelopmentProject is a solution that allows insurance companies to define their own custom model without having a rigid model.

-It's composed of two main parts: backend and frontend.  they are independent each other and the integration is via REST API's.
+It's composed of two main parts: backend and frontend.
+They are independent each other and ther integrated via REST API's.

 Technologies